-Municipal Mutual Insurance Limited:
+Mutual Municipal Insurance Limited:

-Before it stopped underwriting operations in September 1992, Municipal Mutual Insurance Limited (MMI) was the predominant insurer of public sector bodies, including local authorities, police and fire and rescue services.
+Before it stopped underwriting operations in September 1992, Mutual Municipal Insurance Limited (MMI) was the predominant insurer of public sector bodies, including local authorities, police and fire and rescue services.
 The implementation of a Scheme of Arrangement in 1993 means that even today many of those bodies and their successor authorities still have potentially significant exposure to MMI.

 After several years of a deteriorating solvency position, and an adverse judgement in the Supreme Court, in November 2012 the Scheme was triggered.
 In April 2013, the Scheme Administrator announced that the "initial rate of the levy" would be 15% of the total of claims paid since 1993 (less £50,000) by the Scheme member or its successors.
+The levy will be applied once new claims handling procedures have been put in place.

-This means that in future only 85% of claim amounts will be paid out.
+This means that members of the Scheme face an imminent call on funds to eliminate MMI's current deficit and that in future only 85% of claim amounts will be paid out.
 Members also face potential future calls if the situation deteriorates further.
 Although the Council has provided for the bulk of this claw back there is potential for a further £100,000 to be reclaimed if the situation deteriorates further.